nagaozen/casbin-mssql-adapter/README.md

 By default, each adapter creates its own table in the database.
 While this might seem convenient, it poses a significant drawback when multiple adapters need to share the same database: policies cannot be shared across adapters if they are stored in separate tables.

-## Why Customization is important
+This adapter promotes customization.
+Some of benefits of this approach:

 **Compliance with Naming Conventions:**
 Many production databases follow strict naming conventions.
-By customizing the table name, you can ensure that your adapter’s tables comply with these conventions, which is essential for production environments.
+By customizing the table name and schema, you can ensure that your adapter’s tables comply with these conventions and security constraints, which is essential for production environments.

 **Shared Policies:**
 When the same set of policies should be accessible by different adapters or services, having them in separate tables prevents a unified view.
-Customizing the table name allows you to consolidate policies into a single table that can be shared across adapters.
+Allowing a single table to consolidate policies is key for sharing rules between adapters.

 **Avoiding Duplication:**
 If each adapter creates its own table by default, it can lead to unnecessary duplication of data.
 This not only wastes storage space but can also lead to inconsistent policy enforcement across different parts of your application.